When it comes to car loans, knowing the key differences between a secured and unsecured loan can help you get the right financing plan for you.

 Car dealers will not usually let you leave with the car keys unless an initial deposit has been paid, but a larger deposit can reduce the size of your monthly repayments.

 As the car still belongs to the dealer, it can be repossessed if you fail to keep up with repayments – and re-selling the car isn’t an option unless the debt has been paid off.

-A PCP or personal contract purchase is a lease agreement that bears some of the similarities of a hire purchase plan, except that the final outcome at the end of the monthly repayments allows you to hand the car back if you’re no longer interested in keeping it.
+A PCP or personal contract purchase is a lease agreement that bears some similarities of a hire purchase plan, except that the final outcome at the end of the monthly repayments allows you to hand the car back if you're no longer interested in keeping it.